Skip to main content

 Speaker information forthcoming.

-Rolf Müller – Senior Editor for ACP (Atmospheric Physics and Chemistry), and Deputy Director of the Institute of Energy and Climate Research, IEK-7.
+Rolf Müller – Senior Editor for ACP (Atmospheric Chemistry and Physics), and Deputy Director of the Institute of Energy and Climate Research, IEK-7.

 James Allan – has 22 years’ experience in atmospheric aerosol science, gaining his PhD in 2004 at UMIST on the development of the Aerodyne Aerosol Mass Spectrometer, in particular its data analysis methodology and early applications.
 He has been at the University of Manchester and UK National Centre for Atmospheric Science since, and currently holds the title of Reader.
 His recent work includes general air quality science and the measurement and properties of black carbon aerosols.
 He has contributed to 168 works indexed on the Web of Science, with an h index of 60.
 He is also a member of the Air Quality Expert Group and has contributed to 15 official reports for the UK Department of the Environment, Food and Rural Affairs (DEFRA).
 He has received awards for his research including the Peter Salamon young scientist award in 2012 and Smoluchowski Award in 2013, but also awards for publishing including the Editor’s Citation for Excellence in Refereeing in JGR-Atmospheres in 2012, 2013 and 2018, and a Clarivate highly cited cross-field researcher in 2018.
 He became an associate editor of Atmospheric Chemistry and Physics in 2013 and was appointed a senior editor for the ‘aerosols’ topic in 2021.

-Martina Krämer – Senior Editor for ACP (Atmospheric Physics and Chemistry), and Cloud and Aerosol Physicist at Research Center Jülich, Institute for Energy and Climate Research
+Martina Krämer – Senior Editor for ACP (Atmospheric Chemistry and Physics), and Cloud and Aerosol Physicist at Research Center Jülich, Institute for Energy and Climate Research

-If you have any questions about the ‘To accept or not to accept: what makes a good scientific editor?’ webinar, please contact us via webinars@egu.eu.
+If you have any questions about ‘To accept or not to accept: what makes a good scientific editor?’, please contact us via webinars@egu.eu.